Page title

 4. the property used for the enrolment claim no longer being rateable.

-In these instances, the CEO may give notice to the elector setting out the reasons they believe they are not eligible.
-In doing so, the CEO should set out the reasons they believe the person is no longer eligible and detail the evidence they are relying on in forming their view.
+In these instances, the CEO may give notice to the elector setting out the reasons they believe they are no longer eligible.
+The notice must be provided in Elections Regulations Form 6, setting out the reasons they believe the person is no longer eligible and detail the evidence they are relying on in forming their view.
+The CEO must also provide the claimant an Elections Regulations Form 7, to enable the claimant to appeal to the Electoral Commissioner if they choose.

 Specific note on withdrawal of nomination under regulation 11

-For consistency with section 4.35(2) of the LG Act, and to prevent arbitrary withdrawals, the CEO may wish to provide 28 days’ notice even though it is not required to do so.
+For consistency with section 4.35(2) of the LG Act, and to prevent arbitrary withdrawals, the CEO may provide Form 6, and a 28 days’ notice period, even though not required to do so.

 Part 5 — Glossary of provisions

-The following are other relevant provisions of the LG Act and Election Regs to keep in mind in managing the roll.
+The following are other relevant provisions of the LG Act and Election Regs to keep in mind in managing the register and roll.

 Section 4.34

-This section obliges the CEO of a local government to maintain up-to-date records of electors on the roll.
+This section obliges the CEO of a local government to maintain up-to-date records of electors on the register.

 Section 4.41

-This section provides the deadline for the CEO to prepare and certify the roll by the 36th day before election day, being 14 days after the close of roll under section 4.39.
+This section provides the deadline for the CEO to prepare and certify the electoral roll produced from the owners and occupiers register by the 36th day before election day, being 14 days after the close of roll under section 4.39.

 Section 4.44